It’s all about the steel

 The steel is the heart of the knife.
 I research and test many different types and combinations of steels for knife performance and work directly with the best foundry and steel mill in North America and possibly the world – Crucible Industries and Niagara Specialty Metals.

 After 25 years of research and development, I’ve narrowed my key steel types down to the following combinations which I forge myself.
 These provide the price range and performance I require.

 I have recently upgraded to CPMS110V and CPM20CV on some of the specialty knives.

-Type 1) Premium stainless steel – (Outdoor knives only) CPM (Crucible Particle Metallurgy) S35VN-RC59.
+Type 1) Premium stainless steel – (Outdoor & Kitchen knives) CPM (Crucible Particle Metallurgy) S35VN-RC59.
 Excellent performance in toughness and edge holding as well as very stain resistant.
 Bead blasted or brush finish.

 Type 2) Clad (San mai) Stainless Damascus – CPM S90V RC60 core – Pattern welded steel made from 100+ folds of 304/410/20CV Stainless steels.
 This combination provides a perfect balance, of edge retention, stain resistance, toughness and beauty that I strive for.
 The skill and craftsmanship of forging a beautiful blade delivers a one-of-a-kind tool that will last lifetimes.

 Heat-treating is the soul of the blade.
 Each steel type and combination requires a unique and intensive heat-treating process.
 I do all my own heat-treating and a single blade can take up to 8 hours of heating, hardening, tempering and ice/oil quenching using multiple precision temperature controlled electric kilns.
 Once complete, each blade is tested for hardness using a Starrett Rockwell Hardness Tester.